 Structured vector interface.
-This interface can be used to performe operations on vectors composed by vectors.
-For example, nblocks number of blocks int brow_lengths numpy.ndarray undefined_brows
+This interface can be used to perform operations on vectors composed by vectors.
+For example,

 '''

-import numpy as np >> from pyomo.contrib.pynumero.sparse import BlockVector >> bv = BlockVector(3) >> v0 = np.ones(3) >> v1 = v02 >> v2 = np.random.normal(size=4) >> bv.set_block(0, v0) >> bv.set_block(1, v1) >> bv.set_block(2, v2) >> bv2 = BlockVector(2) >> bv2.set_block(0, v0) >> bv2.set_block(1, bv)

-'''
+import numpy as np

+from pyomo.contrib.pynumero.sparse import BlockVector

+bv = BlockVector(3)

+\rightarrow > v0 = np.ones(3)

+v1 = v02

+v2 = np.random.normal(size=4)

+bv.set_block(0, v0)

+bv.set_block(1, v1)

+bv.set_block(2, v2)

+bv2 = BlockVector(2)

+bv2.set_block(0, v0)

+bv2.set_block(1, bv)

+nblocks

+number of blocks

+Type

+int

+brow_lengths

-1D-Array of size nblocks that specifies the length of each entry in the block vector set nblocks (int) - The number of blocks in the BlockVector
+1D-Array of size nblocks that specifies the length of each entry in the block vector

+numpy.ndarray

+undefined_brows

 A set of block indices for which the blocks are still None (i.e., the dimensions have not yet ben set).

 Operations with BlockVectors require all entries to be different than None.

-'''

 Type

-'''
+set

+Parameters

+nblocks (int) - The number of blocks in the BlockVector

 BlockVector.set_block(key, value)

 Set a block.
 The value can be a NumPy array or another BlockVector.

+Parameters

-- key (int) This is the block index - value This is the block.
+• key (int) - This is the block index

+• value - This is the block.
 It can be a NumPy array or another BlockVector.

-'''

 BlockVector.get_block(key)

 Access a block.

 Parameters

 key (int) - This is the block index

 Returns

 block - The block corresponding to the index key.

 Return type

 np.ndarray or BlockVector

 BlockVector.block_sizes(copy=True)

 Returns 1D-Array with sizes of individual blocks in this BlockVector

 BlockVector.get_block_size(ndx)

 BlockVector.is_block_defined(ndx)

+'''

+'''

 BlockVector.copyfrom(other)

 Copy entries of other vector into this vector

 Parameters

 other (BlockVector or numpy.ndarray) - vector to be copied to this BlockVector

 Return type

 None

 BlockVector.copyto(other)

 Copy entries of this BlockVector into other

 Parameters

 other (BlockVector or numpy.ndarray) -

 Return type

 None

 BlockVector.copy_structure()

 Returns a copy of the BlockVector structure filled with zeros

 BlockVector.set_blocks(blocks)

 Assigns vectors in blocks

 Parameters

 blocks (list) - list of numpy.ndarrays and/or BlockVectors

 Return type

 None

 BlockVector.pprint()

 Prints BlockVector in pretty format

-BlockVector.nblocks()
+property BlockVector.nblocks

 Returns the number of blocks.

-BlockVector.bshape()
+property BlockVector.bshape

 Returns the number of blocks in this BlockVector in a tuple.

-BlockVector.has_none()
+property BlockVector.has_none

 Indicate if this BlockVector has any none entries.

+PyNumero NLP Interfaces

+NLP Interface

+class pyomo.contrib.pynumero.interfaces.nlp.NLP

+Bases: object

+constraint_names()

+Override this to provide string names for the constraints

+abstract constraints_lb()

+Returns vector of lower bounds for the constraints

+Return type

+vector-like

+abstract constraints_ub()

+Returns vector of upper bounds for the constraints

+Return type

 '''